2026 Australia Day Awards: The Jewish Recipients

 My kids and their partners are also similarly involved with Stars and the Moon and various charities.

-My involvement with Maccabi, Emmy Monash, a Synagogue, and other non for profits have been fantastic experiences.
+My involvement with Maccabi, Emmy Monash, a Synagogue, and other non-profit organisations has been a fantastic experience.
 My contribution to 3 Foundations that provide financial assistance to secondary and tertiary students has also been a rewarding, as I am a firm believer in the old saying of giving someone hungry a fishing rod rather than fish.
 By helping provide students with the very best education, hopefully they will be in a position to help themselves in the future.

 Judith Jenny Schiff, VIC